 S-Corps are limited in the number of shareholders they can have, and trusts or other entities cannot be shareholders.
 There are limitations on non-U.S. citizen ownership and passive income, as well.
 S-Corps have the potential of having tax savings over an LLC taxed as a pass-through entity because a shareholder-employee can take a portion of income as salary (subject to the self-employment tax) and a portion as dividends (subject only to ordinary income tax).
 The IRS is vigilant about scrutinizing S-Corp shareholder returns so it is important not to underpay on the salary portion, and make sure the salary is reasonable and appropriate for the work being done.
 Fringe benefits are not available to S-Corp shareholders, with exception to those with less than two percent ownership.

-If you are thinking about starting a small business and want help deciding which business structure would be best for you, call us today to schedule your comprehensive LIFT™ (legal, insurance, financial and tax) Foundation Audit.
-Normally, this session is $1,250, but if you mention this article and we still have room on our calendar this month, we will waive that fee.
+If you are thinking about starting a small business and want help deciding which business structure would be best for you, call us at (612) 206-3701 or fill out our contact form today to schedule a business consultation session.

 Image courtesy of vectorolie / FreeDigitalPhotos.net